writethedocs/www/docs/conf/portland/2024/writing-day.rst

 Our Writing Day goal is to onboard contributors and improve the Museum API definition.
 Help us create more complex use case examples like discriminator, webhooks, oneOf, allOf, etc.

-Our end goal is to update the Museum API to better demonstrate all that OpenAPI has to offer.
+The Museum API was built specifically to teach OpenAPI concepts and to create a better developer experience.
+The more realistic and complex the Museum API is, the better it can demonstrate all that OpenAPI has to offer.

 *More projects coming, get excited!*